yunpeng-shi/fast-cryoEM-PCA/README.md

 ``verbose``: whether output progress when running code

-## Flexible Input
+## Flexible Usage of Functions

 Our covariance solver also allows flexible input.
-All of the following three
+All of the following three methods can be used to call our covariance estimator and denoiser.
+If some arguments are missing, they will be automatically estimated.

 code example 1: run in three steps, two passes over data for covariance estimation